Energy Step Code

 For Part 3 construction, FortisBC offers rebates up to $500,000.
 Visit the Commercial New Construction Performance Incentives website for details.

-For a list of licensed Energy Advisors that service the Kelowna area, visit the Better Homes BC webpage.
+For a list of registered Energy Advisors that service the Kelowna area, visit Better Homes BC .

 - Provincial Energy Step Code resources